Thursday 18 July 2019

 Dynamometer tests (http://minisystem.blogspot.com/2011/11/) on a GH6 dynamo show, the Dynohub's output reached 6V 300mA at 30KPH below this speed, that blog's LED lighting drew progressively less current.
 For a 26' wheel that covers about 2M per revolution the output frequency would be 83Hz which would not produce any noticeable flicker whereas 50Hz is noticeable.

-• Therefore half-wave rectifier circuits (1) and 2 but without capacitors will noticeably flicker at 15KPH (41Hz).
+• Therefore half-wave rectifier circuits (1 above) and (3 below) but without capacitors will noticeably flicker at 15KPH (41Hz).

-• The full-wave rectifier circuit (3 and 4) without the capacitors fitted may not noticeably flicker at 7KPH (41Hz).
+• The full-wave rectifier circuit (2 above) without the capacitors fitted may not noticeably flicker at 7KPH (41Hz).
 The time that the rectified AC cycle is not carrying current is much shorter.

 Capacitor values are estimated based on simulation for <30% current ripple in the LED at a frequency of 20Hz.
 Arbitrary White LED was chosen and scaled for RED LED in the LTspice simulation AL-0037-???.